roman-luzgin/AirplaneTicketsApp/README.md

 ## Description
 This is a recreation of the Airplane Ticket App, the design for which was found on Dribble, in SwiftUI.
 Most of the design is recreated based on the original, but some Swift-native elements, like Picker, DatePicker, or Toggle were used instead of those on the design just for easier functionality.

+#### Usage
+There are 4 cities with airports added to the app: San Francisco, London, Paris, and Berlin.
+Use one of these cities to check functionality.

 #### Libraries
 No external libraries were used, the app is done 100% in SwifUI.
 A couple of extensions may be used.